bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Passive - Whenever you destroy a coin, gain a random Obol.
 			- [ ] Passive - Upgrading coins is cheaper.
 Buying coins is more expensive.
 			- [ ] Passive - Buying coins is cheaper.
 Upgrading coins is more expensive.
-			- [ ] Passive - During payoff, heal 1 life for each power coin on heads with unspent charges.
 			- [ ] Underworld powers
 				- [ ] Active - Trade all your coins for other random coins of equal value and type.
 1 max.
 Very slow recharge.
-				- [ ] Active - Destroy one of your coins.
-Gain life based on its value.
-2 max.
-Slow recharge.
 				- [ ] Active - A random Patron power.
 Changes randomly each round.
 				- [ ] Passive - Your coins are permanently ignited and blessed.
 				- [ ] Passive - Your power coins have a random amount of charges from 1-5.